We continue with the series of posts dedicated to control theory by seeing how to implement a PID control in a microprocessor like Arduino.

 }

-We have seen that it is quite easy to implement a PID controller on a microprocessor like Arduino.
-And it is even easier with the little gem of an Arduino PID library.
-So there is no reason to have excuses or fears when implementing a PID controller in our projects.
+We have seen that it is quite simple to implement a PID controller in a microprocessor like Arduino.
+And it’s even simpler with the little gem that is the Arduino PID library.
+So there are no excuses or fears when it comes to implementing a PID controller in our projects.

-In the next posts of the series, we will start to see practical examples of projects where we can implement a PID controller on Arduino.
+In the next posts of the series, we will start to see practical examples of projects where we can implement PID control in Arduino.
 See you soon!